Affordable housing: Household income and wealth approaches

 Some analysts believe income is the primary factor – not price and availability, that determines housing affordability.
 In a market economy the distribution of income is the key determinant of the quantity and quality of housing obtained.
 Therefore, understanding affordable housing challenges requires understanding trends and disparities in income and wealth.
 Housing is often the single biggest expenditure of low and middle income families.
 For low and middle income families, their house is also the greatest source of wealth.

 Another method of studying affordability looks at the regular hourly wage of full-time workers who are paid only the minimum wage (as set by their local, regional, or national government).
 This methods attempts to determine if workers at that income can afford adequate housing.

 Differing parameters and limitations in approaches

 Measuring affordable housing is tricky.
 Different organizations look at different things: some at buying homes, others at renting apartments.
 Many U.S. studies, for example, only consider the average rent of a two-bedroom apartment, regardless of location or quality.
 This can make housing look more expensive than it actually is for many people.
 Additionally, these studies often ignore cheaper options like rooms in houses or illegal conversions, even if they are common.
 Finally, someone paying off a mortgage might look like they are struggling one month, but be fine the next, further skewing the data.
+An 2026 opinion poll found 64% of Americans were very concerned about price of housing.